centreon/centreon-documentation/en/integrations/data-analytics/sc-elasticsearch-events.md

 ---
-id: elasticsearch-events
+id: sc-elastic-events
-title: Elasticsearch events
+title: Elastic events
 ---

 ## How it works